 Kernel modules are compiled software components that can be inserted into the kernel at runtime and typically provide enhanced capabilities for low level functionality like process scheduling or file monitoring.
 Because they run as part of the kernel, these components are very powerful and privileged.
 This allows them to perform a wide range of functions but also greatly increases the operational and security risks on a given system.
 The kernel itself is extensively tested across broad use cases, while these modules are often created by individual companies with far fewer resources and far more narrow test coverage.

 Because kernel modules have unrestricted system access, a security flaw in them is a system wide exposure.
 A single unchecked buffer or other error in such a low level component can lead to the complete compromise of an otherwise well designed and hardened system.
 Further, kernel modules can introduce significant stability risks to a system.
 Again, because of their wide access, a poorly performing kernel module that’s frequently called can drag down performance of the entire host, consume excessive resources, and lead to kernel panics.
 For these reasons, many modern operating systems designed for cloud native apps, like Google Container-Optimized OS, explicitly prevent the usage of kernel modules.

-By default, Defender connects to Console with a websocket on TCP port 443.
+By default, Defender connects to Console with a websocket on TCP port 8084.
+This port number can be customized to meet the needs of your environment.
 All traffic between Defender and Console is TLS encrypted.